-Barrow was born in 1954 in Chicago and had gospel singing background.
-His was the only son of his civil rights and human activist mother Rev. Willie Barrow, who was known as 'The High Priestess of Protest', and served the National Executive Director and Chairman of the Board of The Rainbow of Rev. Jesse Jackson's Push Organization/Coalition.
-She would also become part of the gay-rights movement after Barrow revealed his sexuality to her.
+Barrow was born in Chicago and had gospel singing background.
+He was the only child of his civil rights and human activist mother Rev. Willie Barrow, who was known as 'The High Priestess of Protest', and served the National Executive Director and Chairman of the Board of The Rainbow of Rev. Jesse Jackson's Push Organization/Coalition and Clyde Barrow, a welder.
+His mother would also become part of the gay-rights movement after Barrow revealed his sexuality to her.
 Barrow's first singing experience was in gospel music, as befitting the son of the famous Chicago minister.
 In his teens, Barrow headed a gospel group called the Soul Shakers.

 Leaving Chicago for New York City and soon after Los Angeles, Barrow signed with Columbia Records/CBS around 1976.
 Barrow's self-penned song, "Teach Me (It's Something About Love)", was a charting single for Blue Magic in 1976.
 It was taken from the band's fourth studio album Mystic Dragons, and charted at #48 on the Billboard R&B chart.
 Barrow released his self-titled debut album, produced by MFSB guitarist/songwriter Bobby Eli, in the summer of 1977.
 His debut single from the album, "Precious" was issued to little success, like the album, although the second and final single "Mr. Magic Man" received some attention.
 For the album he recorded his own version of "Teach Me (It's Something About Love)".
 Afterwards he soon worked on his second album with producer Michael Stokes.
 The album, released in 1978, was titled Physical Attraction.
 Barrow's biggest hit and signature tune was "You Know You Want to be Loved" which went to #26 R&B on Billboard's chart in summer 1978.
 This track, along with several others on the album, was penned by the songwriter Ronn Matlock.
 The song "Turn Me Up" also reached the charts the following year and remains a favorite among dancefloor aficionados, reaching #79 on the R&B chart in early 1979.
 The title track "Physical Attraction" was another disco hit from the album, and the track "If Its Love That You're Looking For" was also issued as a single.